vlollier/oligator/README.md

 ## Help to start
 An user manual is available as user_manual.pdf file.
-Some notations in WURCS and SMILES formats are given in the test directory as examples of structure.
+Some notations in WURCS and SMILES formats are given in the sample directory as examples of structure.